rehierl/node-tree-outliner/3-4-0-design-5.md

 ## question

-Because the last node of a section can not be clearly identified, the question where a section has to end is similar to the definition of intervals on the set of real numbers.
+Because the last node of a section can not be clearly identified, the question where a section has to end by default is similar to the definition of intervals on the set of real numbers.
 That is, because in between any two real numbers, there always is an infinite amount of additional numbers.

 Apart from any specific and included upper boundary, it is possible to specify an interval of real numbers by exclusion: `r in [a,b)`.
 The meaning of this